 Ryan: Becoming an enlisted Marine affords you the opportunity for a lot of different career options with different military occupational specialties.
-Anything from aviation to driving a tank to being an infantry man.
+Anything from aviation to driving a tank.
 In the Marine Corps, you have to maintain a high level of physical fitness and also shoot well on the rifle range.
 In every military occupational specialty, there is advanced schools to go to in order to better enhance your career and your technical skills within your job.

 Holly: Career options for Marine officers are very similar to the enlisted side.
 They are going to have the same experience and training in all the military occupational specialty fields but what separates them is they will be leaders of Marines in those fields.
 In addition, officers are required to have a Bachelor's Degree or come into the Marine Corps under one of our Officer Commissioning Programs and obtain their degree.